Jake Christiansen Stadium

 Jake Christiansen Stadium is a sports complex on the campus of Concordia College in Moorhead, Minnesota.
 It is primarily used for college football and other athletic events.
 It was named to honor long-time coach Jake Christiansen who built a successful football program at the school.
 The stadium has a seating capacity of 7,000.

-Improvements to the facility over time include field turf in 2010 and additional facility expansion in 2013.
+Improvements to the facility over time include field turf in 2010, additional facility expansion in 2013, a $1 million scoreboard update in 2018, and the addition of stadium lighting in 2025.